awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 The maximum duration of the session scripts in seconds\.
 **Type**: Integer
 **Required**: No
 **Constraints:** The maximum duration is 60 seconds\.
-If the session scripts don't complete within this duration, they continue to run\.
-However, the session actions continue processing\.
+If the session scripts don't complete within this duration, they will be stopped\.
+If you require a script to continue running, launch it as a separate process\.

 ***Executables***
 The details for the session scripts to run\.